Use Explorer in the Security & Compliance Center

 Use the View menu to change what information is displayed.

 Explorer has several filtering and querying capabilities that enable you to drill into details, such as top targeted users, top malware families, and more.
-Each kind of report offers a variety of ways to view and explore data, as described in the following table.
+Each kind of report offers a variety of ways to view and explore data.

 View information in the chart by malware family, sender domain, sender IP, protection status (actions taken by your threat protection features and policies in Office 365), and detection technology (how the malware was detected).

 Below the chart, view details about top malware families, top targeted users, and more details about specific messages.

 This view shows email messages identified as phishing attempts.

 View information by sender domain, sender IP, and protection status (actions taken by your threat protection features and policies in Office 365).